bayarens/Bayley-NebulaWork/DemonSlayer-Game/README.md

 ## to-do:
-make other 2 characters appear in game when chosen make the demon sprites appear after each death make game over screen/you win screen one global object calls draw on all stage objects(chosenChar + demonGuy)
+make the demon sprites appear after each death make game over screen/you win screen make status effects show up make some attack animations if you have time

-create demon characters sprite - done make attacks and attack info for other chars- done money counter does not go down if an item is bought- done
+make character sprites populate- done one global object calls draw on all stage objects(chosenChar + demonGuy)-done make other 2 characters appear in game when chosen- done create demon characters sprite - done make attacks and attack info for other chars- done money counter does not go down if an item is bought- done